Particular/docs.particular.net/Content/NServiceBus/load-balancing-with-the-distributor.md

 The NServiceBus.Distributor profile instructs the NServiceBus framework to start a distributor on this endpoint, waiting for workers to enlist to it.
 Unlike the NServiceBus.Master profile, the NServiceBus.Distributor profile does not execute a Worker on its node.

 You can use the NServiceBus.Master to start a Distributor on your endpoint with a Worker on its endpoint.
-When specifying the NServiceBus.Master profile, the gateway also runs on endpoint.
+When specifying the NServiceBus.Master profile.

     > NServiceBus.Host.exe NServiceBus.Production NServiceBus.Master